Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

 \subsection{Capsules}

-\cite{HintonTransformingAE} introduce the notion of a group of neurons called \textbf{capsules} that perform internal calculations to output a small vector of highly informative outputs.
+Capsules, first introduced by \cite{HintonTransformingAE}, are a specific neural network architecture designed to explicitly learn in- and equivariant representations.
+A capsule is a group of neurons that perform internal calculations to output a small vector of highly informative outputs.
 This vector consists of the probability that the visual entity the capsule specializes on is present and its instantiation parameters, e.g. its pose, lightning conditions or deformation.
 While the former part should be invariant to changes of the instantiation parameters, the latter part should be equivariant.
 The proposed capsules are trained on pairs of transformed images with known transformation matrix using a transforming autoencoder.

-Capsules can be arranged in a \textit{capsule network} similar to other DNNs consisting of multiple layers with multiple nodes (see Figure \ref{fig:Capsule}).
+Capsules can be arranged in a \textit{capsule network} similar to conventional DNNs consisting of multiple layers with multiple nodes.
 In capsule networks, a \textit{routing algorithm} is used to determine, which lower-layer capsules send information to their higher-layer counterparts.

-\cite{DynamicRoutingCapsules} propose a variation of capsules by encoding the instantiation parameters using the orientation of the capsule's output vector, while its length determines the probability that the entity exists in the input.
+\cite{DynamicRoutingCapsules} propose a variation of capsules where the instantiation parameters are encoded via the orientation of the capsule's output vector, while its length determines the probability that the entity exists in the input.
 This enables to use a dynamic routing approach between lower- and higher-level capsules.
-It is based on calculating a scalar product between their respective vectors to determine part-whole relationships.
+The routing algorithm is based on calculating the scalar product between the capsules' respective vectors to determine part-whole relationships.
 Convolutional layers are used within the capsules to benefit from weight sharing.
 The approach enables capsules to learn the pose information inherently through the routing mechanism.

 \cite{Capsules} introduce a novel type of capsules consisting of a logistic unit indicating the presence of an entity and a pose matrix storing the entity's pose information.
 The logistic unit allows to optimize an objective function specialized on detecting entities while the pose matrix allows to calculate simplified transformation matrices between capsules.
 Moreover, a new routing algorithm based on Expectation Maximization (EM) is proposed such that active capsules receive a cluster of similar pose votes from lower-level capsules.